“Achievement & Integration” SPEECH

 PART 1

-The Districts Pathway to Equity
+The District’s Pathway to Equity

 PART 2

-TRUTH in QUALITY of LIGHT
+Truth in QUALITY of Light

 PART 3

-FORCE against Family
+FORCE against the Family

 PART 4

-The WORLD’S BEST?
+Is this the WORLD’S BEST?

 PART 5